 KR: After I dropped out of Berkeley with a History MA, I moved to Baltimore, where I figured I would try my hand at the think tank world — it seemed like something to do.
 And AEI was the first and only place that responded to me and said “yes, we are looking for a research assistant to work with our Russia scholar.”
-So I took that job.
+So I took that job to get away from my previous stay at home jobs.
 While there, I started blogging anonymously, because I was so angry about everything I was seeing.
 I don’t recommend it!
 It could have easily gotten me fired or backfired in some other way, though I managed to do it without losing my job.
 And then, I was able to take that momentum and continue blogging.
 The AEI experience is what got me the job at Meduza — and here I am, so many years later.

 MV: That’s an amazing story.
 You’ve seen the belly of the beast!

 KR: I suppose. Тhis might just sound like a standard lefty complaint, but there’s not a whole lot of debate within the Russia expertise community in the United States.
 So as grim a reputation as AEI has when it comes to Russia policy, they are not that different from anybody else who is advising about Russia.
 That was true then, and it’s still true now.
 Even though Trump occasionally says nice things about Putin, everybody in his Cabinet is very hawkish.
 The Democrats are now more hawkish than ever.
 “The belly of the beast” is not wrong, but everything is the beast.
 There is nothing outside the beast.